obonaventure/cnp3/book/network/network.rst

  - `194.100.2.0/23`  via `195.100.0.10` (North)
  - `194.100.4.0/23`  West

-There is thus a coupling between the interdomain and the intradomain routing tables used on routers.
-If the intradomain routes change, e.g. due to link failures or changes in link metrics, then the forwarding table must be update on each router as the shortest path towards a BGP nexthop may have changed.
+There is thus a coupling between the interdomain and the intradomain routing tables.
+If the intradomain routes change, e.g. due to link failures or changes in link metrics, then the forwarding table must be updated on each router as the shortest path towards a BGP nexthop may have changed.

-The last point to be discussed before looking at the BGP decision process is that a network may contain routers that do not maintain any eBGP sessions.
+The last point to be discussed before looking at the BGP decision process is that a network may contain routers that do not maintain any eBGP session.
 These routers can be stub routers attached to a single router in the network or core routers that reside on the path between two border routers that are using BGP as illustrated in the figure below.

 .. figure:: fig/network-fig-144-c.png
    :align: center